 Getting Around Kaduna

-With the availability of bikes, commuter buses, keke napeps and personal vehicles, getting around Kaduna is relatively easy.
+With the availability of bikes, commuter buses, Keke napeps, and personal vehicles, getting around Kaduna is relatively easy.

 Bikes remain the fastest way to get to the interior areas of Kaduna city.
 Costing about N100 for short distances and about 250 for long distances.
 The bikes are banned from operating in major traffic areas.
 The bike riders start operation in the early hours of the morning and retire at the latter end of the day.

 Seating four people; three behind, and one by the driver, the tricycle, popularly known as Napep, is another major means of getting around Kaduna city.
-The Napep, usually coloured green and white, transport passengers to and from the various bus stops in the city.
+The Napep, usually colored green and white, transport passengers to and from the various bus stops in the city.

-The cost of using the Napep depends on the distance and its usually nothing less than N100 per journey.
-The keke can be chattered like a taxi, and used to carry items.
+The cost of using the Napep depends on the distance and it's usually nothing less than N100 per journey.
+The Keke can be chattered like a taxi and used to carry items.

 The yellow and green commuter buses have been in existence in Kaduna for a very long time.
 They shuttle between the Northern-central and the southern parts of the city.
-They usually leave from their bus parks, and they ply some specific popular routes.
+They usually leave their bus parks, and they ply some specific popular routes.
 Unlike the bikes or NAPEP, the buses do not get to interior locations.
-Hence for some reasons, visitors might need to combine these transport options before arriving at their destination.
+Hence for some reason, visitors might need to combine these transport options before arriving at their destination.